Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

-Better performance from a \textbf{passthrough gradient} is possible since a robust control invariant state set captures most optimal actions in balancing tasks, which retains the gradient correctness while eliminating the gradient decrease in the mapping direction.
-Since the unaltered ray mask is almost optimal in the pendulum environment, performance increases are only visible in the quadrotor environment where the gap to unsafe training is closed.
-The non-convergence of some passthrough runs could be due to the effectively increased learning rate.
+\textbf{Ray masking with a passthrough gradient} can improve performance since a robust control invariant state set captures most of the optimal actions in balancing tasks, which retains the gradient correctness while eliminating the gradient decrease in the mapping direction.
+Since the unaltered ray mask is almost optimal in the pendulum environment, performance increases are only visible in the quadrotor environment, where the gap to unsafe training is closed.
+The non-convergence of some runs in the balancing tasks could be due to the effectively increased learning rate, as the gradient is no longer diminished by the safeguard.
+In the energy system task, not all reward-maximising actions are safe, such that the gradients of this safeguard can be wrong and therefore stall learning.

 The \textbf{hyperbolic ray mask} produces a similar mapping distance to boundary projection due to the hyperbolic tangent function, leading us to expect comparable performance.
 Unlike boundary projection, the hyperbolic map ensures that a gradient is always available.
 However, for unsafe actions, this gradient remains small.
-We observe marginally more stable convergence but significantly lower policy quality than boundary projection.
+We observe marginally more stable convergence but significantly lower policy quality than boundary projection in the balancing tasks.
 This result is unexpected and may be attributed to the diminished gradient in the mapping direction, as indicated by the frequent safeguarding interventions.
 The performance of the regularised, hyperbolic ray mask supports this statement, as it achieved the best performance in the quadrotor environment and converged in all ten runs.
-The large confidence interval and poor mean performance in the pendulum environment were attributed to a single outlier, which was convergent but significantly slower than all other runs.
+The large confidence interval and poor mean performance in the pendulum environment were attributed to a single outlier, which converged significantly slower than all other runs.